 In all cases, a height correction of the measured data from the measuring height to hub height is calculated with the shear exponent.
 The shear exponent can be entered sector wise or automatically calculated for different day/night/seasonal conditions from additional measuring heights.

-The report generator includes a number of printouts and analysis options.
+The METEO report generator includes a number of printouts and analysis options.
 The following printouts are available:

 From the METEO Object:

-The report available from the METEO object provides a thorough documentation of the analyzed wind data.
+The report provides a thorough documentation of the analyzed wind data.
 Data period and missing data, time series data are presented as: “Radar” graph, diurnal report, monthly distribution and time series, Weibull fit compared to measured data as a histogram and direction frequency, Turbulence for each direction and wind speed, wind speed difference.
 Basically, any graph available within the METEO object can be reported.

 From the METEO calculation report: